WikiLogic/Server/README.md

 Ok!
 Now lets get it running

-1. Navigate to the project folder and run `gulp`.
-Hopefully it'll just go!
+1. Navigate to the project folder and run
+	 - `gulp` when you just want to use / demo WL.
+	 - `gulp dev` when you're looking to contribute some code.
-3. Now open your browser and go to [http://localhost:3000/](http://localhost:3000/)
+2. Now open your browser and go to [http://localhost:3000/](http://localhost:3000/)

 You should now have Wikilogic running locally!
 Bravo sir/madam, bravo!
 You'll have to fill in some statements yourself to play around with it.
 We'll be adding an online test database soon-ish which the (future) demo will run on and which you should be able to connect to as well using a different grunt, like `grunt demo` or something.
 Will update this when that arrives!
 Until then, happy stating!